Summer/Fall 2013 - The tables are turning...

 Aug 3/13: This is such good news I felt it needed to start on a fresh page.

 A few months ago I decided to turn the 'Al file' over to some professionals.

 I called them yesterday to see how things were going and..... they managed to serve Al with the court documents a few days ago!!
 YAHOO!!!
 That was a total surprise as I had been keeping an eye on Al's place and hadn't seen his vehicle for a while (maybe he was hiding it).

 The planets must've been aligned, apparently the landlord and fire marshall were at Al's apartment building doing an inspection.
-The court guy asked them if Al was around and they "yes, he's over there", so the court guy approached Al with the papers and Al denied being Al (like he did before).
+The court guy asked them if Al was around and they "yes, he's over there", so the court guy approached Al with the papers and Al denied being Al (as he has done before, see bottom of pg.3).
 The court guy said that the landlord had identified him as Al plus he had photos of Al that I'd given the credit bureau.
 At that point Al admitted to being Al and accepted the paperwork (that would have made a great YouTube video.
 No, no, no, well ok).
 I wonder if Al denying he's Al will come up during the court session?
 That would show his true nature to the judge.

 The Court date for his debtor exam is Aug 30.
 If Al skips it, then more paperwork is issued.
 If Al ignores the additional paperwork a warrant goes out for his arrest and he's off to jail.
 COOL!!!